-If you or someone in your family has a birthmark and you’d like to speak with others who have had a similar experience, the Global Ambassadors can also help you identify a Parent or Adult Reps who has volunteered to provide personal support to other patients and families based on their own unique experiences.
+If you or someone in your family has a birthmark and you’d like to speak with others who have had a similar experience, the Global Ambassadors can also help find personal support from other patients and families based on their own unique experiences.

-I have Sturge-weber syndrome type 2.
-I have a facial birthmark and glaucoma.
+I have Sturge-Weber Syndrome type 2.
+I have a facial PWS birthmark and Glaucoma.
 I also have a shunt for hydrocephalus.

 My name is Andrew Jenkins, and I have a port wine stain (Capillary Malformation), on my right cheek.
 It was looked at regularly until I was nine-years-old, I saw a plastic surgeon at Gloucester Royal Hospital, named Mr. Clive Reid.
 He intended to do a skin graft on my birthmark but decided against it because of the location, and we decided to put my name forward for laser treatment.
 In November 1992, I received a letter from a Mr. J M Kenealy from Frenchay Hospital in Bristol, offering me some laser treatment and offering a summary of how it works.
 I had a test patch done on my left arm and had no adverse reactions, so we decided to go ahead with the treatment.